 On Jan.
 4, 2013, DePuy issued an urgent medical device recall that informed hospitals and surgeons to stop distributing or using affected knee replacements and urged medical facilities to return any affected knee replacement products left in stock.
 All DePuy LPS Diaphyseal Sleeve products have been recalled because all could potentially cause injury.

-All lots of the following part numbers are being recalled:
+All lots of the following part numbers were recalled:

 In July 2013, the FDA recalled six additional years’ worth of components, manufactured between 2007 and 2013, because of the risk of fracture.
 For the complete list, see the FDA Class I recall page.